 - Too Dumb to Live: At the end of the film Colonel Zaysen decides to ram Rambo with his Mi-24 helicopter while Rambo is in a Ti-72 tank.
 Just to make things clear: a fully-loaded Hind Helicopter weighs 9 tons, while a Ti-72 tank weighs 42 tons.
 Helicopters need to be light enough to fly, while tanks are only expected to be heavy enough and tough enough to survive bullets and shells.
 It ends as exactly as you would expect.

-- Unwilling Suspension: Realistically portrayed, especially in the third film.
+- Unwilling Suspension: Realistically portrayed.
 Being lifted up by chains on your wrists is painful.

 - Your Terrorists Are Our Freedom Fighters: the Mujahadeen assistung two American Special Forces soldiers.
 Terrible irony considering that the film is dedicated to their struggle against the Soviets.
 However, it should be noted that not all members of the Afghan Mujaihideen joined the Taliban.note

 - The War Sequence: Rambo and Trautman face down an entire Soviet army.